 Table of Contents

-ToggleJune 12, 2025
+June 12, 2025

 You’ve likely seen pictures on social media: a towering wooden sculpture of a woman opening her chest to reveal lush greenery inside.
 Ven a la Luz, which translates to “Come Into the Light,” is more than just a photo-op.
 Created by South African artist Daniel Popper for the 2018 Art With Me festival, the 33-foot-tall sculpture is made of wood, steel, rope, and natural fibers.
 It’s designed to symbolize the connection between humans and nature, and the gesture of the open chest represents vulnerability and harmony with the world around us.

 The sculpture itself is stunning in person.
 It’s detailed, creative, and has a presence that makes you stop and take it all in.
 But don’t expect to have it to yourself.
-There’s usually a line of people waiting to take their turn for a photo, and depending on the time of day, that line can move slowly.
-Some visitors take their time with full-blown photo shoots, so patience is key.
+There’s usually a line of people waiting to take their turn for a photo, and that line can move slowly.
+There’s no one monitoring how long each person gets for their photo-op (unless this has changed since our visit), and some visitors take their time.
+Patience is key.
+Go early in the day if you want better lighting and shorter wait times.
+We ended up waiting about 20 minutes when we went, and that was during a less busy period.

 These are a couple of the additional art pieces you’ll find in the outdoor gallery area, which is included with your admission.

-Bring cash for entry and parking
+• Bring cash for entry and parking

-Expect to wait in line for a photo
+• Expect to wait in line for a photo

-Go early in the morning for shorter lines and better light
+• Go early in the morning for shorter lines and better light

-Wear sunscreen and bring water if visiting during the heat of the day
+• Wear sunscreen and bring water if visiting during the heat of the day

 Once you’ve taken your photos, there’s no need to rush off.
 The sculpture sits in a lively stretch of the Hotel Zone, and there’s plenty more to see, do, and eat nearby:

-Grab a smoothie or light bite at Matcha Mama or Raw Love, both known for their tropical vibes and fresh, plant-based options.
+• Grab a smoothie or light bite at Matcha Mama or Raw Love, both known for their tropical vibes and fresh, plant-based options.

-Relax at Tantra Beach Club, a luxury, Bali-inspired spot with cabanas, beachfront views, and upscale drinks.
+• Relax at Tantra Beach Club, a luxury, Bali-inspired spot with cabanas, beachfront views, and upscale drinks.

-Enjoy dinner at Tatewari, a cozy jungle-side restaurant that specializes in open-fire cooking with local ingredients.
+• Enjoy dinner at Tatewari, a cozy jungle-side restaurant that specializes in open-fire cooking with local ingredients.

-Browse boutique shops along the beach road, where you’ll find handmade jewelry, stylish beachwear, and artisanal goods.
+• Browse boutique shops along the beach road, where you’ll find handmade jewelry, stylish beachwear, and artisanal goods.

-Book a spa massage at one of the many nearby hotels offering beachside wellness treatments.
+• Book a spa massage at one of the many nearby hotels offering beachside wellness treatments.

-Kick back at a beach club like Nalam or Coco Tulum—perfect for sunbathing, sipping something cold, and enjoying the view.
+• Kick back at a beach club like Nalam or Coco Tulum—perfect for sunbathing, sipping something cold, and enjoying the view.

 With so much packed into this area, you can easily turn your visit to Ven a la Luz into a full afternoon of food, fun, and laid-back exploring.